For a while there, it seemed LDAR was no longer critical.

-That means that LDAR teams can now invest in solutions to find gas leaks faster, more safely, and effectively with paybacks of less than a year.
+That means LDAR teams can now invest in solutions to find gas leaks faster, more safely, and effectively with paybacks of less than a year.

 The EPA recommendations are an excellent baseline for starting to think about LDAR.
 Still, because of the regulatory mindset, all too often, that’s where teams settle on their adoption and implementation.

-But we know that leaks are random, and the average time a leak will be spouting unchecked on average is half the inspection cycle time.
+But we know that leaks are random, and the average time a leak will be spouting unchecked is half the inspection cycle time.
 That means if you inspect once a year, you will find gas leaks on average six months late.

-What should a company do then?
+What should a company do, then?

 The obvious answer is to increase the frequency of inspections.

-Our team has been working to rethink the approach and the solutions they use to dramatically increase the frequency of targeted inspections while also reducing the cost of comprehensive assessments.
+Our team has been working to rethink the approach and the solutions they use to dramatically increase the frequency of targeted inspections while reducing the cost of comprehensive assessments.